Somali Bantus: Resettlement in the United States

+Somali Bantu woman in Lewiston, Maine.

 Among the resettlement destinations, it is known that Salt Lake City, Utah received about 1,000 Bantus.
 Other cities in the southwest such as Denver, Colorado, San Antonio, Texas, and Tucson, Arizona have received a few thousand as well.
 In New England, Manchester, New Hampshire and Burlington, Vermont were also destinations selected for resettlement of several hundred.
 The documentary film Rain in a Dry Land chronicles this journey, with stories of Bantu refugees resettled in Springfield, Massachusetts and Atlanta, Georgia.
 Plans to resettle the Bantu in smaller towns, such as Holyoke, Massachusetts and Cayce, South Carolina, were scrapped after local protests.
 There are also communities of several hundred to a thousand Bantu people in cities that also have high concentrations of ethnic Somalis such as the Minneapolis-St. Paul area, Columbus, Ohio, Atlanta, San Diego, Boston, Pittsburgh, and Seattle, with a notable presence of about 1,000 Bantus in Lewiston, Maine.
 Making Refuge follows Somali Bantus' strenuous journey towards eventual resettlement in Lewiston and details several families' stories of relocating there.
+Following the resettlement of approximately 10,000 Somali Bantu refugees in the United States between 2004 and 2006, many relocated to Lewiston, Maine.
+The town was preferred by the Somali Bantu community because of its affordability, employment opportunities, schools, and social services.

 Upon their resettlement in Lewiston, however, Bantus were met with a great amount of hostility from local Lewiston residents.
 In 2002, former Mayor Laurier Raymond wrote an open letter to Somali Bantu residents in an effort to dissuade them from further relocation to Lewiston.
 He proclaimed their resettlement to the town had become a "burden" on the community and predicted an overall negative impact on the town's social services and resources.
 In 2003, members of a white supremacist group demonstrated in support of the mayor's letter, which prompted a counter-demonstration of about 4,000 people at Bates College, as chronicled in documentary film The Letter.
 Despite such adversity, the Somali Bantu community in central Maine has continued to flourish and integrate in years since.
+There has also been reported political sensitivity surrounding UNHCR referrals for resettlement.
+Somali Bantu refugees reportedly received assistance in obtaining referrals for the United States refugee resettlement program from the Nairobi law firm Ibrahim and Isaac.
+The firm’s principal partner, Mohammed Ibrahim, has also been involved in legal action against the U.S. government related to victims of the 1998 embassy bombings in Kenya and Tanzania.
+Another factor behind the decision to resettle Somali Bantu refugees was pressure from the Congressional Black Caucus, which urged the U.S. government to address longstanding racial disparities in refugee admissions.